 Our retirement plan is based on a three pronged approach: Real estate, current investments, and retirement investments.

 The big problem with early retirement is the question – how are you going to pay the bills?
-For us, that question is partially answered through ownership of real estate.
+For us, that question is partially answered through ownership of real estate, which is one of the best ways to make money in our city.
 Vancouver real estate is expensive, but due to the nature of the city as an Asian hub with a large university and several colleges, you can have steady rental income without too much difficulty.
 You do have to be smart about it of course – not all neighbourhoods are created equal and it is just as easy to lose money as it is to make money.

 I hope to own 2-3 income producing units of real estate within the next ten years.
 I have one unit already and we will start thinking about adding a second once my student loans are paid off.